Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Best NVMe SSDs: The takeaway

-For the past half a decade, the NVMe SSD has slowly become the norm for internal computer storage.
+Over the past half-decade, the NVMe SSD has gradually become the standard for internal computer storage.
 It’s not impossible to buy a new computer that doesn’t use one as the primary storage unit.

 While NVMe drives are not created equal, in most cases, any drive that uses PCIe Gen 4 or later will be fast enough for almost any application.
-That said, if you’re still using a computer with a SATA SSD (or a hard drive), it’s time to get a new computer, or at least migrate to an NVMe drive to get the best possible performance out of it.
+That said, if you’re still using a computer with a SATA SSD (or a hard drive), it’s time to upgrade to a new computer, or at least migrate to an NVMe drive to achieve the best possible performance.

 Are you on a budget and can’t decide?
-I’d say get the one with the best deal (lowest cost).
+I’d say get the one with the lowest cost.
 I’ve used all of these drives for years (and will continue to use them), and none has died on me—I consider myself a heavy user in terms of moving data around.
 With the endurance notion in mind, in most cases, what practically separates these storage devices in real-world consumer-grade applications is their cost.

 Share what you just read!